-This blog post is contributed by Sarah Gerrard Jones, an expert on houseplants.
+This indoor plant light guide is contributed by Sarah Gerrard Jones, an expert on houseplants.

 My advice for prospective plant parents is to do your research about where your plant originates from and try and place it accordingly in your home.
 For example a cactus that originates from the desert will need plenty of sunlight so don’t place it in a dark spot.
 A ferns natural habitat is a damp, shady spot so don’t sit it in the brightest area of your home.
 Do your homework to avoid a plantastrophy.

 Now then, back to the basics of photosynthesis.

 As we’ve mentioned above, when light energy gets absorbed by the plant, more energy is generated in the form of nutrients, which the plant thrives on.
 This process takes place in specific cells, called chloroplasts.
 Interestingly, the plant can adapt easily to the amount of light they get with the help of these cells.
 So, if light is reduced, the concentration of chloroplasts will also change so that the plant can accommodate itself to the new conditions.
 This process is known as acclimatisation.
 It means that sun-loving plants can “learn” to thrive in semi-shade and vice versa, shade-tolerant plants can adjust to an environment of a more intense sunlight exposure.

 As we can see, life on Earth relies on the key aspect of plants’ amazing ability to transform sunlight into energy that is renewable (or reusable) in one way or another.
 Animals survive on plants and other animals feed on plant-eating creatures, so energy is a constant and a transformable source to life.